eraybu4/FinalIntegrationProject/README.md

     - If I were given the opportunity to do this project again, I would develop a better graphical interface. instead of the slots just flashing between sprite images I would find a way to make it look like it was actually rotating up and down, while still maintaining the random generation.
-I would also refine the sounds to make them more in line with what na actual slot machine sounds like.
+I would also refine the sounds to make them more in line with what an actual slot machine sounds like.
 I would also add new interactive features to the hardware components, an extra button for changing bet size, a pullable lever to simulate pulling the lever on the slot machine, etc.